gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 > A putty-like modelling material <a href="#1">[1]</a>

 I was aware that I should find something I would like to do meanwhile someone would pay me to do in my senior year of university.
-After trials with internships, volunteers, etc, I found I did not hate to interact with products - loving to see how people react to a product meanwhile come up with a way to make the thing better to use based on the reactions.
+After trials with internships, volunteers, etc, I found I did not hate to interact with products - loving to see how people react to a product then come up with a way to make the thing better to use based on the reactions.
 I got an conclusion that maybe I could be a User Experience Designer or Product Manager - a role requiring insights on the consumer meanwhile I could create something based on my insights.

 Guess what?